 We asked four successful and respected entrepreneurs and brand experts to share their stories about how branding influenced their lives and helped them grow their businesses.

-Personal branding expert, youth marketer, and speaker Ryan Foland thought back to his first few years of speaking engagements when we asked him to talk about his experience with branding.
+Personal branding expert, youth marketer, and speaker Ryan Foland thought back to his first few years of speaking engagements when we asked him to talk about his branding experience.

 I spent three years of my life going to Toastmasters and mastering the craft of becoming a public speaker.
 I was winning speech competitions.
 People said they really liked my speaking style.
 I had a credible job at the University of California, Irvine and I came up with multiple ideas that I thought would reshape the world of business communication.
 As I became better and better at speaking, I started to go out into the world to find speaking gigs.

-When Foland began to pursue paid public speaking gigs, he found himself lost among the hundreds of other people being paid to do the same thing.
-He felt stuck and realized that the reason he wasn’t getting gigs wasn’t because he was a bad speaker or had bad ideas.
+When Foland began to pursue paid public speaking gigs, he was lost among the hundreds of other people being paid to do the same thing.
+He felt stuck and realized that the reason he wasn’t getting gigs wasn’t that he was a bad speaker or had bad ideas.